Spread Awareness, Promote Acceptance, Ignite Change!

 What can you do to bring Autism Awareness to your community?

 Check out what is happening in April and all year long!

 April 2, 2019 World Autism Day

-As part of a gobal initative to help raise awareness for autism on April 2nd, iconic landmarks around the world will be illuminated at night with blue lights.
+"Light it up Blue" Iconic landmarks around the world will be illuminated at night with blue lights.

 Online Resources Explaining Autism:

 Understanding autism can begin with books!